Jphartogi/Multi_goal_navigation/README.md

+# added function

+Based on this project, I improved the program and deleted the redundant parts of the program.
+Now I can add unlimited waypoints, and for drones, I added the function to land automatically after the program is executed.

+---
 # Multi_goal_navigation
 Multiple goals navigation which is set by YAML file and the goals are send to Move_base with actionclient